The Differences Between Traditional, Self-Ligating and Clear Braces

 What Are Clear Plastic Aligners?

-When an adult or teenager has mild dental malocclusions, treatment with clear plastic aligners is appropriate, and the most popular types of aligners are made using Invisalign computer software.
+When an adult or teenager has mild dental malocclusion, treatment with clear plastic aligners is appropriate, and the most popular types of aligners are made using Invisalign computer software.
 Invisalign braces are often referred to as invisible braces because the items are almost impossible to see in the mouth.
 It is important to remember that invisible braces are not considered appropriate for children because they have mouths that grow rapidly.
 This means that a set of aligners won’t fit properly during the two weeks that each set is worn.
 Orthodontic patients will wear one set of aligners for two weeks before switching to the next set that will continue to apply pressure against the teeth.
 The treatment time with aligners that are worn at least 22-hours per day and night is efficient, and you or your teenage child will have straighter teeth in six months to one year.
 One of the best benefits from aligners is that the items are discrete or separate from the teeth in your mouth so that you can remove the devices at anytime.

 Brackets and Wires Apply Pressure Against Your Teeth

-For moderate to serious malocclusions, braces with wires or brackets are necessary to apply pressure against the teeth to create an attractive smile and strong bite.
+For moderate to serious malocclusion, braces with wires or brackets are necessary to apply pressure against the teeth to create an attractive smile and strong bite.
 Many types of braces are effective for repositioning misaligned teeth, including traditional braces with conventional twin brackets and elastic ligatures.
 However, metal braces are easy to see, and you or a child might feel embarrassed about wearing metallic wires and brackets.

 What Are Ceramic Braces?